KeijiBranshi/ipc-monitor/README.md

     console.log(`Message Received @ ${mark.time}`);
   }
 });

+// later on... unsubscribing from the monitor will restore the ipc module to its original form subscription.unsubscribe();
 ```

 > Note: this module performs a side-effect by decorating the `send` and `emit` methods on ipc.
 Original methods are restored on `unsubscribe()`.